Thank you for reading our post, please rate this article at the end.

 Walking on a TPO roof should not be a difficult thing.
 You simply have to follow every one of the safety protocols to ensure that you remain safe whilst walking on the roof.
 There are bound to be moments when you need to conduct routine maintenance and will be required to get on the roof to fix whatever.

 - First, check your RV’s owner’s manual to know what the weight capacity of your RV’s roof is.
-Alternatively, you can check for a sticker at the back of the RV which displays its weight capacity.
+Alternatively, you can check for a sticker at the back of the RV that displays its weight capacity.

 - Should you fall under or meet the weight limit, you can go ahead with walking on the roof, so long as safety is the number one mindset.
 However, if you weigh more than the limit, it is much better to have someone lighter handle the task that requires you to be on the roof.